ktrnthsnr/regex-matchingURL/gist.md

-# Regular Expression for Matching a URL
+# Regular Expression for Matching on a URL

 This gist provides a tutorial on the regular expression, or `regex`, pattern that can be used to match on a URL or web address.
 Included are descriptions of how each regular expression component works per the sample regex pattern.
 As regex is often used in conjunction with a script for validation or other purposes, this gist also includes an example on how to use the regex pattern with a RegExp exec() JavaScript method.

 ## Summary

-* This regular expression, or regex, pattern can be used to match an URL type.
+* This regular expression, or regex, pattern can be used to match a URL type.
 Here is the regex pattern we'll review in this tutorial:

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`